CDCgov/prime-reportstream/prime-router/docs/observability/azure-events.md

 ### ReportAcceptedEvent
 This event is emitted during the route step _before_ running any receiver specific filtering
+- parentReportId
+  - The report ID that was submitted to running function
-- reportId
+- submittedId
-  - The ID assigned to the report
+  - The report ID that was created in the receive step when sender uploaded the report
 - topic
   - The Topic of the report
 - sender